 (*On a lighter note, check out this great Twitter thread started by journalist Jen Monnier with alternative 20-second tunes to sing.
 Our favourite is the chorus in Jolene 🙂 )

 The Spanish traditionally go for effusive greetings – two kisses, firm handshakes and/or embraces.
-You’ll notice that people are increasing opting to avoid these, preferring air kisses or mimed handshakes instead.
+You’ll notice that people are avoiding these altogether, preferring air kisses or elbow nudges instead.

 If you’re a church goer and go to mass in Malaga, you’ll notice the following preventive measures against COVID-19: